cucumber/common/cucumber-expressions/README.md

 ))
 {%- endcodetabs %}

-With this in place you'll automatically get instances of Currency:
+With this in place you'll automatically get instances of `Currency`:

     I have a {currency:currency} account

+If the argument name is the same as the type name, you don't need to specify the type name - it will be derived from the argument name instead:

+    I have a {currency} account

 ### Regular Expression support